 Over a span of forty years I have used charcoal, oils and various water-based paints to translate my inspirations and energy into two dimensions.
 In 2006, inspired by exposure to Japanese painting, Zen and a desire for a non-toxic medium, I began painting with Japanese ink/Sumi.

-I use Sumi-e to explore the essence of mark-making.
+I paint to explore the essence of mark-making.
 Simultaneously with rendering the natural, each stroke can be seen as an abstract mark on paper.
 At times I use calligraphy as a starting point for improvisation and abstraction, where I can delight in the movement of the brush, ink and mark for their own sake.
-A constant in my process has been an awareness of the receptivity inherent in creativity; the emptying and listening that are as much a part of making a mark as the activity itself.
+A constant in my process has been an awareness of the receptivity inherent in creativity, the emptying and listening that are as much a part of making a mark as the activity itself.

 My intention is that the life energy of my subjects can be conveyed to you, the viewer, so that we can marvel together at the mystery.